azmenak/use-async-call/README.md

   const [model] = useAsyncCall(fetchData)

-  // model is now managed, its will automatically fetch new data when `id` prop
+  // model is now managed, it will automatically fetch new data when `id` prop
   // changes and update the state to reflect any changes }
 ```